redpath2312/CatAPI/README.md

 1. Clone repo to local repo.
 2. Ensure Node is installed
-3. Install the following packages by running this commands. npm i express npm i axios npm i body-parser
+3. Ensure dependent packages are installed running this command: npm i

+    (If doing individually from scratch then ensure these 3 packages are installed) npm i express
+    npm i axios
+    npm i body-parser